 Medicaid provides 69 million U.S. citizens and American immigrants with health care coverage.
 Often, people ask, “What is Medicaid?” when they are searching for a means to afford medical services.
 Medicaid is a medical assistance program designed to serve low-income families and individuals by providing them with affordable health insurance.
 Since the program is jointly funded by the state and federal governments, the states implement their own qualifications and coverages for the program while abiding by federal guidelines.
 Nationally, Medicaid expanded in 2012 under the Affordable Care Act passed by the Obama administration.
 This Medicaid benefits expansion enabled states to provide more coverage to a wider range of individuals, which has given millions of people access to medical care.
 Additionally, families seeking information about Medicaid can learn more about how Medicaid’s expansion includes the Child Health Insurance Program (CHIP).

 After prospective petitioners determine they qualify for Medicaid and the program fits their health care needs, they can explore the application process.
 The Medicaid application confirms a household’s need for assistance while simultaneously verifying each member’s identity.
 Part of understanding the application process consists of knowing what happens after the application has been submitted.
 Becoming familiar with information about Medicaid’s application process beforehand helps applicants be better prepared for a successful experience.
 While there is much to learn, it is worthwhile to get as much information about Medicaid as possible before applying.
-For comprehensive information about Medicaid and to learn how the program can help eligible applications, download our complimentary guide.
+For more information about Medicaid and to learn how to apply for benefits and more, download our free guide.